 Preparation for a Living Will

 A living will is an extremely useful document that outlines your wishes for medical treatment in the event you become incapacitated or diagnosed with a terminal illness.
-This document could help you avoid conservatorship or guardianship issues.
 The main difference between a will and living will is when they each go into effect.
 A will only goes into effect after death while a living will goes into effect once a person becomes incapacitated before death.

 If you decide to create a living will to avoid future legal issues, consider the following: